 Stock Ownership Guidelines.
 The Compensation Committee maintains equity ownership requirements to promote substantial equity ownership by the Company's management and thereby further align their interests with the interests of our stockholders.
 Under these requirements, each executive is required to own equity equal to a multiple of the executive's base salary, reflecting each executive's role and level of responsibility at the Company.
-In 2015, the Company's management.
+In 2015, the Compensation Committee adopted new stock ownership guidelines that went into effect on January 1, 2016, which promote greater equity ownership by the Company's management.
 Executives who have not yet met their equity ownership requirements are required to retain 100% of their after-tax shares until the share ownership requirement is met.
 For the purposes of these requirements, all shares owned and unvested RSAs are included in the calculation.
 Unexercised stock options and unvested PSAs are not included in the calculation.